ajh123/simple_smsc/README.md

 It will support both **SIP over TCP** and **SIP over WebSockets**, reflecting the transport mechanisms used in modern and emerging SMS infrastructure.

 At this stage, development is concentrated on the lower layers — GSM and SMS protocol implementations.
 These define how SMS messages are encoded, parsed, and serialized according to GSM and 3GPP specifications.
-Future work will build upon this foundation to add SIP signaling, message routing, and delivery logic.
+Future work will build upon this foundation to add message routing, and delivery logic.

 The design emphasizes clarity, testability, and conformance with open standards such as **GSM 03.40** and **`application/vnd.3gpp.sms`**.